Dalvany/dalvany-image-panel/README.md

 ![configuration panel](https://github.com/Dalvany/dalvany-image-panel/raw/main/src/img/configuration_shared_crosshair.png)

 These options allow to set a background and border when mouse is over in image.
-It is also use to highlight image if `shared crosshair` or `shared tooltip` is enabled in the dashboard.
+It is also used to highlight image if `shared crosshair` or `shared tooltip` is enabled in the dashboard.

 - Background highlight color : the color to use as background image for shared crosshair (default to white with transparency)